Healthcare will never be the same: 8 experts on the future of medicine around the globe

 There’s going to be more and more pressure to be efficient on healthcare, and so the baseline standards will get more and more meager.”

 [My family] would open stores and close stores and [have] terrible financial troubles.
 Not unlike so many other New Yorkers today, especially now with COVID.
 We had borrowed money from so many people to pay rent.
 It accentuated a tremendous amount of shame and guilt.
 I would, as a kid, walk around, knowing, “That person lent us $5,000.
-That person lent us $10,000.
-That person lent $50,000,” over the years.
+That person lent us $10,000,” over the years.
 I couldn’t even look them in the eye.
 The beautiful part of it was, as a community, they lent us money and they knew they were never getting it back.
 And I finally actually paid back everybody.
 Some of that debt was more than 35 years old.
 People were never expecting it.

-At CityMd, the other founders are immigrants, and they understood this.
+At CityMD, the other founders are immigrants, and they understood this.
 We made a decision early on not to separate Medicaid [patients] from [those with] commercial [insurance plans].
 People said, “You can’t mix the two populations.
 The Wall Street banker will not sit next to the Medicaid person.”
 Maybe that was true in the past, but we said, “We’re not going to do that.”
 Now we know, it absolutely does work together.

 Concierge medicine is wrong.
 I consider that wrong.
 It’s not how I want to roll.
 I don’t want to participate in that.
-As the economy has difficulty, as Medicaid enrollment swells, revenue decreases at the state level.
+[But] as the economy has difficulty, as Medicaid enrollment swells, revenue decreases at the state level.
 It’s a bad mix: more enrollment, less revenue for it.
 This puts pressure on everybody.
 In the same way, employers have this impossible 5% year-over-year [increase in] healthcare costs.
 It’s not sustainable.
-There’s going to be more and more pressure to be efficient on healthcare, and so the baseline standards will get more and more meager.
+There’s going to be more and more pressure on healthcare to be efficient, and so the baseline standards will get more and more meager.
 That’s why the [concierge medical services] will arise.
 There are people who can afford it.

 More from Fast Company’s Shape of Tomorrow series: